 Sencha Tea Side Effects

-There are a number of possible side effects to drinking sencha tea which include:
+There are some possible side effects to drinking sencha tea which include:

 These side effects are primarily the result of the caffeine found in this variety of green tea, and typically only occur if you drink an excessive amount.
 There is less caffeine in green tea than coffee, but it can still affect the body.

-- Stomach Upset- Sencha tea is rich in tannins, and while these do have antioxidant properties, they can cause irritation in the stomach, resulting in diarrhea, nausea, cramping, and bloating.
+- Stomach Upset: Sencha tea is rich in tannins, and while these do have antioxidant properties, they can also irritate the stomach, resulting in diarrhea, nausea, cramping, and bloating.
 This can be best avoided by drinking sencha tea along with food and limiting your intake to no more than 2 cups per day.

-- Pregnancy- Drinking caffeinated beverages during pregnancy is not recommended.
-Consult your doctor before making any changes in your diet.
+- Pregnancy: Drinking caffeinated beverages during pregnancy is not recommended.
+Consult your doctor as to the amount and types of tea it is safe to drink.